Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - The number of course substitutions should be limited in order to maintain the academic integrity of the program.
 In no case may course substitutions constitute more than 33% of the program as this constitutes a substantial change in the curriculum as defined by MHEC.

-- Program Managers and/or Department Chairs must complete a Course Substitution form identifying the recommended course substitution which is submitted to the Registrar for review and final approval.
-In the event that the recommended substitution does not fall within the course substitution guidelines, the Registrar will consult with the appropriate Department Chair.
+- The appropriate academic administrator must complete a Course Substitution form identifying the recommended course substitution which is submitted to the Registrar, or designee for review and final approval.

 - Approved course substitutions are stored in students’ PeopleSoft records and are reflected in the appropriate curricular requirement in students’ degree audits.